aaronpkelly/aaronpkelly.github.io/_posts/Python.md

+# quotes

+> I remember that when I worked at Google about a decade ago, there was this common saying:
+> "If the first version of your shell script is more than five lines long, you should have written it in Python."

 # Path
 I wrote this script that uses `Path` to get the current directory, and I don't want to lose it.